hemberg-lab/scfind-shiny/README.md

 Then `scfind-shiny` will be accessible at http://YOUR_CLOUD_IP/scmap/.
 In our case it is [https://scfind.sanger.ac.uk](https://scfind.sanger.ac.uk).

 Alternatively, you can manually install a Shiny server on your instance and all corresponding R packages mentioned in the [Dockerfile](Dockerfile).
 You will also need to copy your `scfind-shiny` files to `/srv/shiny-server/scfind` folder.

+## Indexes

+All `scfind` indexes used in this app are available for browsing and downloading from [here](https://scfind.cog.sanger.ac.uk/index.html?prefix=indexes/).